gcodeforks/apptrace/README.rst

 Installation
 ------------

-The easies way to install apptrace is (provided that you have setuptools installed) to use `easy_install apptrace`.
+The easiest way to install apptrace is (provided that you have setuptools installed) to use `easy_install apptrace`.

 Running Apptrace